Vassius/ttrss-python/README.rst

 Development
 ===========
-ttrss-python is still in early development and far from feature complete.
-But if there's a specific feature you'd like me to prioritize, feel free to submit an issue or a pull request.
+ttrss-python is still in early development and not yet feature complete.
+If there's a specific feature you'd like me to prioritize, feel free to submit an issue or a pull request.

 The source code is available at https://github.com/Vassius/ttrss-python